 • Price and availability

-The MateView GT is reasonably priced: it goes for $499 in the US, £499 in the UK, and €549 in Europe.
+The MateView GT is reasonably priced: it goes for £499 in the UK, and €549 in Ireland.
 In as much as the deal is tempting, we have to acknowledge that the price pits Huawei against competitors who use the same design factor.

 The Cooler Master GM34-CW, for example, is another surprising debut from an unexpected company.
-It goes for €714 in Europe, $799 in the US, and £549, in the UK.
+It goes for €714 in Ireland, and £549, in the UK.
 The MSI MPG Artymis 343CQR is yet another option.
-It is however more expensive than the MateView GT, going for €849 in Europe, $649 in the US, and £759 in the UK.
+It is however more expensive than the MateView GT, going for €849 in Ireland, and £759 in the UK.

 • Design and Display